How to Build a Fintech Product: Step-by-Step Guide

 • If you are going to partner, what are the risks and conditions of such collaboration?

-Reach out to a network of entrepreneurs who deal with fintech niche.
+Reach out to a network of entrepreneurs who deal with the fintech niche.
 You can learn a lot from their experience and advice.
 It’s also recommended to have a financial lawyer specialized in securities law on your team who will analyze how different regulations can affect your business.

 2. Find a team with experience in developing fintech products